aandroiderr/googleIO-811/README.md

 Sample from 2013-05-16.
-Demonstration apps/code from my Google I/O 2013 talk "How to Offer Google+ Sign-In Alongside Other Social Sign-In Services".
+Demonstration apps/code from Ian Barber's Google I/O 2013 talk "How to Offer Google+ Sign-In Alongside Other Social Sign-In Services".

 PHP
 ----------------